hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

             he can.
 He’s a nice young man and sensitive, please don’t be too loud around him.
           showProfile: true
-        - profileName: Leo Yockey
-          profilePicture: /img/apple-touch-icon.png
-          profileTitle: Treasurer & Co-Founder & Member of the Tech Committee
-          profileBlurb: Leo is a freelance Software Engineer based in Los Angeles.
-He appreciates the value of opportunity and believes in technology’s ability to make the world better for the whole of humanity, not just a privileged few.
-While also an avid traveler, Leo is primarily a homebody who spends his free time reading and watching sports.
-Send him memes.
       showGroup: true
       groupType: board
     - teamName: Technology Committee